Joliet Junior College Residents Going to Other Community Colleges

 may result in a later graduation date.

 To be awarded a certificate of achievement or a certificate of completion at Joliet Junior College, each student must meet the following requirements:

 - Complete the courses required to earn the chosen certificate.
 Complete a minimum of 4-29 credit hours (Certificate of Completion) or 30-50 credit hours (Certificate of Achievement).
 If the student is a transfer student with coursework taken elsewhere, he/she must complete a minimum of 25% of the total required credit hours applicable to the certificate at Joliet Junior College.
 Proficiency test, CLEP and Advanced Placement do not meet this requirement.

 - Earn a cumulative grade point average of at least 2.0 in the area of concentration.

 - Discharge all financial obligations to the college; have no restrictions.

 - File an application for graduation (An application should be filled at the time of registration for the student’s anticipated last semester).

 The opportunity for scholastic review will be afforded to those students who want to complete an application for graduation, but whose grade point average is below the minimum required to receive a degree.
 Such students shall be eligible to submit an application to the registrar, located in the Registration and Records office (Campus Center, room 1020) requesting review of their scholastic records.
 For graduation purposes, this review allows courses that are not required for the degree or certificate sought to be excluded from the calculation of the grade point average.
-The scholastic review application should be submitted by an adviser/counselor simultaneously with registering for classes and applying for graduation.
+The scholastic review application should be submitted by an Advisor simultaneously with registering for classes and applying for graduation.
 Courses excluded for this purpose remain on the official transcript and are calculated in the overall grade point average earned at Joliet Junior College.